The following facts are taken from a recent article in the Guardian by Sonia Sodha.

 - They can't apply for ""indefinite leave" until after ten years.
 If they have missed out on any of the applications (there are no reminders) they go back to square one.

-- Legal Aid for help with disputes in these complicated processes has been abolished, so loan-shark style "lawyers" have developed to fill the gap.
+- Legal Aid for help with disputes in these complicated processes has been abolished, so loan-shark style "lawyers" have evolved to fill the gap.

 - Once upon a time recollection of a childhood memory of an event in the UK, or a sworn statement from a doctor or neighbour, would have been accepted as evidence of long-term residence.
 Today four pieces of documentary evidence FOR EACH YEAR (my emphasis) are now required.